mjstraughan/CubingHistory/docs/3x3/Methods/3Color.md

    1. Solve the edges as a 3-Color cube.
 This means to orient and position opposite colored edges on either side.
    2. (Restore corners with half-turns and then) permute edges to their correct sides.

 A note is that with the 3-color corners already solved, the 6-color corners and the 3-color edges can be solved in either order.
-A disadvantage of solving the 3-color edges first is that some edge facelets may end up being misplaced after solving the 6-color corners (or at least reducing them to be half-turn solvable).
+A disadvantage of solving the 3-color edges first is that some edge facelets might end up being misplaced after solving the 6-color corners (or at least reducing them to be half-turn solvable).
 This can be avoided by solving the 6-color corners (or at least reducing them to be half-turn solvable) prior to solving the 3-color edges.

 ## George Christos